zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, is_orig: :zeek:type:`bool`, stat: :zeek:type:`http_message_stat`)

    Generated once at the end of parsing an HTTP message.
-Bro supports persistent and pipelined HTTP sessions and raises corresponding events as it parses client/server dialogues.
+Zeek supports persistent and pipelined HTTP sessions and raises corresponding events as it parses client/server dialogues.
 A "message" is one top-level HTTP entity, such as a complete request or reply.
 Each message can have further nested sub-entities